ayalamanchili/ayalamanchili.github.io/secure-sdlc.md

 ### How can you get there...
+#### Prerequisites for DevSecOps
+The shift to a continuous development, build, deployment and monitoring framework with appropriate security controls and checks embedded into appropriate phase.
+Building the new workflow with coordination from your development teams,  security teams and operation and monitoring teams.

+#### Implementation:

+ - DevSecOps Platform components
+	 - Source Code repositories like github, bitbucket to store and manage all source code.
+	 - Build Tools like maven, gradle, SBT to compile and build deployable artifacts.
+	 - CI/CD tools like Jenkins, AWS codebuild and codedeploy to build, test and create pipelines with deployment steps
+	 - Artifactory like docker hub, jfrog to store your build artifacts.
+	 - Deployment tools to deploy and run your build artifacts.
+	 - Monitoring and reporting tools to review various checks at each stage and report.

- #### Review your current software delivery workflow and identify the best places to embed appropriate security tools and processes.
+Review your current software delivery workflow and identify the best places to embed appropriate security tools and processes.

  The best place to fix a bug is on a developers  machine before he commits this code.
 So this is good option and we should try to best utilize via various security [IDE plugins](https://ayalamanchili.github.io/secure-code-ide-plugins.html).